blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Specifying there is a List of Links

-The Entity Type can also express that it can have multiple out-going links of the same type
+The Entity Type can also express that it can have multiple outgoing links of the same type

 **Example 1**